AdobeDocs/journey-optimizer.pt-BR/help/using/campaigns/create-campaign.md

    >[!NOTE]
    >
-   >Você também pode duplicar uma campanha ao vivo existente para criar uma nova.[Saiba mais](modify-stop-campaign.md#duplicate) <!-- check if only live campaigns-->
+   >Você também pode duplicar uma campanha ao vivo existente para criar uma nova.
+[Saiba mais](modify-stop-campaign.md#duplicate) <!-- check if only live campaigns-->

 <!--1.
 In the **[!UICONTROL Properties]** section, specify when you want to execute the campaign: